+University of Nebraska at Kearney

 How Students Assess Their Experience

-Students' perceptions of their cognitive and affective development, as well as their overall satisfaction with the institution, provide useful evidence of their educational experiences.
-For more details, see your Frequencies and Statistical Comparisons report
+Students' perceptions of certain aspects of cognitive and affective development, as well as their overall satisfaction with the institution, provide useful evidence of their educational experiences.
+For more details, see your Frequencies and Statistical Comparisons report.